 Cormier went for dialysis at 3:30 p.m. and his treatment lasted for five hours.
 At nearly 5:00 p.m., the jury was brought in and told that Cormier’s dialysis treatment wouldn’t end until 8:30 p.m., so he wouldn’t be back in the courtroom until 9:00 p.m. or later.
 Because of this, the judge gave them a choice of finishing their deliberations now or on Monday.
 The jury chose to finish their deliberations that day.

 On our way home, the VA prosecutor called Derry and told him they had reached a verdict, but it would be Monday morning, April 4, before it could be read.
 On Monday, Derry and I drove the two hours back to Portland to hear the verdict.
 We got there at 7:45 a.m. and court was scheduled to start at 8:30 a.m.
-We walked back to Starbucks to pass some time before returning to the courthouse, going through security, and walking up to the second floor courtroom.
+We walked back to Starbucks to pass some time before returning to the courthouse.
 Derry sat in the chair beside the courtroom doors while he waited for me to return from the ladies’ room.
 As I came back down the long hall, I could see Coleman and Derry talking.
 Derry told me later that Coleman had asked if I was there when he didn’t see me.
 When I reached them, Coleman told us that Cormier had made the statement, “There’s going to be another murder,” after one of his cohorts testified against him.
 He also threatened his attorney.
 He told him he would kill him if he didn’t do his job.

 Cormier was brought into the courtroom in chains and handcuffs.
 They weren’t removed as they had been the week before.
 There was extra security in the courtroom.
 Cormier was found guilty on all five counts.
 The newspapers reported he was shackled because of something that had happened in the courtroom with another defendant on Friday.
 But, Derry and I believed it was because of his threats.